TODO(fxbug.dev/53594): move kernel_cmdline.md verbiage here

 If this option is set, the zx_clock_get_monotonic

-vDSO call will be forced to
+vDSO calls will be

-be a true syscall, instead of simply performing a transformation of the tick
+forced to be a true syscall, instead of simply performing a transformation of the tick

 counter in user-mode.